Hachette Learning Logo

 Ofsted's 'Best Start in Life’ review prioritises Communication and language as one of the three ‘prime areas' in the Early Years Foundation Stage (EYFS), alongside physical development (gross motor skills and fine motor skills) and personal, social and emotional development (PSED).
 These are crucial to children's learning and their later success in education and life, with the EYFS programme stating that "the development of children's spoken language underpins all 7 areas of learning and development", including literacy, mathematics, understanding the world, and expressive arts and design.

-The report highlights the ‘lifelong benefits’ of early literacy provision in which children experience stories, rhymes, songs and book-led play alongside more structured interactions in which
+The report highlights the ‘lifelong benefits’ of early literacy provision in which children experience stories, rhymes, songs and book-led play alongside more structured interactions in which staff support language and vocabulary acquisition, as well as developing phonological awareness.

 Our mission